tardis-sn/tardis/docs/models/examples/abundancecust.rst

 - the remaining 30 entries in each row give the set of elemental abundances for atomic number Z=1 to Z=30 (in order)

 The abundances are specified as mass fractions (i.e. the sum of columns 1 to 30 in each row should be 1.0).
 TARDIS does not currently include any elements heavier that Z=30.
-The mass fractions specified will be adopted directly in the TARDIS calculations - so if your model is e.g. based on an explosion simulation you may need to calculate the state of any radioactive decay chains at the correct epoch.
+The mass fractions specified will be adopted directly in the TARDIS calculations --- so if your model is, for example, based on an explosion simulation, you may need to calculate the state of any radioactive decay chains at the correct epoch.

 The example file shown here has three simple layers: